More soundforms coming soon.

 the color of Sound

-The exterior circuit of the infinity loop follows the notes of the octave as it ascends in perfect fifths.
+The exterior circuit of the loop follows the notes of the octave as it ascends in perfect fifths.
 The bottom cycle flows through the whole tones, and the top through the half tones.
 The interior circuit (that makes the star shape) follows the notes of the octave as they appear in ascending order through an equal temperament scale.
-Each note on the 12-tone octave then corresponds to a hue on the 12-color CMY/RGB color wheel, the half tones represented by the 5 primary colors of the subtractive scale, and the natural notes by the 7 remaining secondary colors mixed by the primaries.
+Each note on the 12-tone octave then corresponds to a hue on the 12-color CMY/RGB color wheel, the half tones represented by the 5 primary colors of the subtractive scale, and the natural notes by the 7 remaining secondary colors created by the primary palette.